Mid-major: Issues mid-major programs face

+Eisenberg explained this dynamic more fully in the same story:

+Since losses against Quad 3 and Quad 4 (Note: Quadrants 3 and 4, the lowest of the four categories that the NCAA tournament selection committee uses in evaluating prospective tournament teams.) teams are considered damaging to a prospective NCAA tournament team’s résumé, high-major programs have sought to play their guarantee games against the lowest-ranked Division I teams they can find.
+Those low-risk matchups allow power-conference teams to pad their win totals.
+Massive margins of victory also help those high-majors improve their standing in the NET, (Note: NCAA Evaluation Tool.)
+KenPom (Note: A predictive metric developed by Ken Pomeroy.) and other predictive metrics used by the selection committee.
+Left with scant options are mid-majors who don’t fit neatly into either one of those buckets, teams like Miami, High Point, Belmont or Liberty.
+Power-conference teams perceive those types of dangerous matchups as having plenty of downside and little reward.

 In recent years, the NCAA Tournament Selection Committee has stressed the importance of a team's strength of schedule (SOS) in the nonconference portion of their schedule.
 Teams with a low-ranked nonconference SOS have often been penalized in their seeding and in some cases not selected for the tournament at all.
 In 2006, Florida State was left out of the tournament field in large part because its out-of-conference schedule was rated #316 out of 333 Division I teams.